Set up the Android Game Development Extension on a Windows computer and run a sample Visual Studio C++ project on an Android device or emulator.

 Run the sample

-Follow the steps in this section to run the Teapot sample in an emulator and then on a physical Android device.
+Follow the steps in this section to run a provided sample on an emulator and then on a physical Android device.

 Configure the platform